Type of work

 - external events and networking.

-Our process aims to take into account the commitments individuals have and limit disruption to their life, using remote assessment where possible and aiming for the process to be as concise as it can be.
+Our process aims to take into account the commitments individuals have and limit disruption to their life, using remote assessment and aiming for the process to be as concise as it can be.
 We also try to give a flavour of the type of work you might be doing through the application process.
+This means no psychometric testing for example.

 Please note that we do not accept speculative applications and do not currently offer internships.